Deviper-Labs/MOSSApps/README.md

 # MOSSApps
-Repository containing all my projects to be built to executables
+Repository containing a template project used for compiling my python projects into an executable